This spring, I was driven by necessity to go to Baja, Mexico, for 2 weeks... the horror!

 You twist and turn through 8-10 foot trees before coming onto a whimsical little check in station.
 As you climb the last sandy hill the ocean opens in front of you and you see small tables and fire pits dotted along the beach.

-The food was creative and fresh; they name their main offering of tostadas after the surf breaks up and down the coast of Baja.
+The food was creative and fresh; they named their main offering of tostadas after the surf breaks up and down the coast of Baja.

 We all enjoyed some of their specialty cocktails with fresh fruit juices and craft tequilas and mezcals.